tommililja/Farse/README.md

         }
 ```

-> Note: In this example, all parsers are defined under the same module name as the included parsers.
+> Note: In this example, our parsers are defined under the same module name as the included parsers.

 With the following types.